IDifusal/IDifusal/README.md

 **About Me:**

 - I’m full stack developer 😎
-- My favorite Javascript framework is Vue 🤠
+- My favorite Javascript framework is Vue & Angular🤠
+- For mobile development i use Flutter  🤠
-- I’m currently learning Flutter and React 👀
+- I’m currently learning Nest.js 👀
 - I have worked in a couple marketing Agencies using PHP/Wordpress/Vue ⭐
 - I’m looking to collaborate on anything! 🤩
 - Ask me about anything, I am happy to help. 😃